 Cruise into the past and join National Park Service rangers for a special voyage on Bayou Lafourche, the waterway nicknamed "the longest street in the world."

 All tours cast off from the dock behind the Wetlands Acadian Cultural Center at 314 St. Mary Street in Thibodaux.
 Two boat tours are available:

 - On Wednesdays, tours delve into Thibodaux's role in history with a cruise to the E.D.
 White Plantation Home, birthplace of U.S. Supreme Court Chief Justice Edward Douglas White.
-Tickets $5 (cash or check only).
+Tickets cost $5 (cash or check only).
 Tours leave the center at 10:00 a.m. and return at noon.

 Reservations are required; call 985-448-1375.
 Tours are limited to 20 people (minimum of eight).
 Tour participants should dress for a day in the sun and arrive by 9:30 a.m.
 Group boat tours are available by reservation; call the center for more information.
 Note that tours happen when weather permits.
 No tours on federal holidays when Wetlands Acadian Cultural Center is closed.